Raajveer-Singh/Task_Manager_App/README.md

 This will start the React frontend.

 ## Access the Application
-Once both the backend and frontend are running:
+Once both the backend and frontend are running:<br/>
-Backend: The backend will be accessible at http://localhost:1000.
+Backend: The backend will be accessible at http://localhost:1000.<br/>
-Frontend: The frontend will be accessible at http://localhost:3000.
+Frontend: The frontend will be accessible at http://localhost:3000.<br/>
 You can now open your browser and start using the Task Manager Application.